Lifting Techniques for Home Caregivers

-If the person is not strong enough to push up with his or her hands to a sitting position, place one of your arms under the person's legs and your other arm under his or her back.
+If the person is not strong enough to push up with their hands to a sitting position, place one of your arms under the person's legs and your other arm under their back.

-Move the person's legs over the edge of the bed while pivoting his or her body so that the person ends up sitting on the edge of the bed.
+Move the person's legs over the edge of the bed while pivoting their body so that the person ends up sitting on the edge of the bed.

 Keep your feet shoulder-width apart, your knees bent, and your back in a natural straight position.

 If the person needs assistance getting into the wheelchair, position the person's feet on the floor and slightly apart.
-Face the person and place his or her hands on the bed or on your shoulders.
+Face the person and place their hands on the bed or on your shoulders.

 Your feet should be shoulder-width apart with your knees bent.
 Place your arms around the person's back and clasp your hands together.
 Hold the person close to you, lean back, and shift your weight.